 The 5-day hands-on Instructor’s course is for behaviorists and trainers who are using BAT and want to take their skills to the next level.
 The certification application (written exam and Practical Skills Assessment) is included with the course for free ($300 value) to all full participants and attendees.
-The written portion of the test is given in the middle of each course after the essential theoretical material.
+The written exam is given in the middle of each course after the essential theoretical material.
 Participants who are interested in becoming CBATIs may submit video for the Practical Skills Assessment after the course.
 The course is not required for full certification but is highly recommended.

 “I absolutely recommend the course to trainers around the world who are open to growing their business and expanding their skill set.
 It’s a unique course filled with hands-on experiences in a constant stream of dialogue with like-minded peers.
 The certification gives you not only the confidence to use this technique, but it validates your BAT skill set to your own pet professional community.
 Plus, attending is a lot of fun!” – Ellen Naumann, CBATI, CPDT-KA (full participant)